theNewDynamic/oregonsadventurecoast.com/content/event/annual-charleston-crab-feed.md

 website: ''

 ---
 Join your friends from **Oregon's Adventure Coast: Coos Bay, North Bend & Charleston** for a feast of delicious Dungeness Crab!

-Fresh Dungeness crab dinners - whole or half crabs at market price - include side dishes, bread, beverage and cake.
-Area businesses provide items for the drawing.
-Pricing will be updated as event approaches.
+More than 900 pounds of Fresh Dungeness Crab will be served.
+Dinners - whole or half crabs at market price - include side dishes, bread, beverage and cake.
+Area businesses provide items for raffle drawings.
 For those who want to attend but don't want to eat crab, a gourmet hot dog lunch with sides will also be available.

+{{< spacer 25 >}}

+**Prices based on Market Price and are expected to be $25 for a whole crab dinner and $20 for a half crab dinner.**

 {{< spacer 25>}}